Lukatc/Lukatc.github.io/README.md

 * **Google Fonts** - Typography

 ### 📁 About This Project
-The goal of this project is to showcase my Android development skills, technical projects, and provide a quick way for recruiters to contact me.
+The goal of this project is to showcase my Graphic Design skills, technical projects, and provide a quick way for recruiters to contact me.